ihamzatarar/Shell-Interpert-/README.md

 ## Documentation

 For detailed information about the functionality and the design of the shells, refer to the `docs` folder.

-## Contributing

-Contributions to improve the shells are welcome.
-Please follow the standard fork-and-pull request workflow.
-Make sure your code adheres to the existing style to maintain consistency.

 ## License